gristlabs/grist-help/help/teams.md

 Teams
 =========

-Team sites are a paid feature.
-In a team site, team members can collaborate on an unlimited number of documents, which can be further organized with [workspaces](workspaces.md).
-Team sites also have custom names and subdomains, such as your-business-name.getgrist.com.
-To use the features in this section, upgrade to a [team plan](https://www.getgrist.com/pricing).
+Team sites are meant for regular collaboration by groups.
+They store documents at a subdomain of your choice such as your-team.getgrist.com.
+Team sites may be on Free or Pro plan.

+The difference between Free and Pro plan is the document limits.
+Documents on a Free plan can have up to 5,000 rows, and include automatic backups for 30 days.
+While personal sites are only available with the Free plan, team sites may be on a Free or Pro plan.
+On a Pro plan, the limits are much higher.
+See the [pricing page](https://www2.getgrist.com/pricing) for more details.

 If you have a team site but aren't seeing it, click in the top-left corner to open a drop-down menu of sites to which you have access.